secsh, ssh

 secsh (SSH client) is a program for logging into a remote machine and for executing commands on a remote machine.
 You can also call this program as ssh.
 It is intended to provide secure encrypted communications between two untrusted hosts over an insecure network.
 X11 connections, arbitrary TCP ports and UNIX-domain sockets can also be forwarded over the secure channel.

 secsh connects and logs into the specified destination, which may be specified as either [user@]hostname or a URI of the form ssh://[user@]hostname[:port].
-The user must prove his/her identity to the remote machine using one of several methods (see below).
+The user must prove their identity to the remote machine using one of several methods (see below).

 Options